PrithviEncoder/myntraFunctionalClone/README.md

 It is a functional myntra clone.
-It will keep get improved .
+It will keep get improved,with more function and features.